The INVEST in America Act provides nearly two billion dollars in funding to enhance the nation's cybersecurity.

-The “Investing in a New Vision for the Environment and Surface Transportation in America Act” or “INVEST in America Act” is a proposed spending bill that invests billions in funding over the next five years towards securing and modernizing State, Local, and Tribal governments, and U.S. infrastructure such as mass transit (Amtrak and DOT), water, power, green technologies, and other similar projects.
+The "Investing in a New Vision for the Environment and Surface Transportation in America Act" or "INVEST in America Act" is a passed spending bill that invests billions in funding over the next five years towards securing and modernizing State, Local, and Tribal governments, and U.S. infrastructure such as mass transit (Amtrak and DOT), water, power, green technologies, and other similar projects.

 With high-profile ransomware attacks proving that core aspects of America's infrastructure can be brought to a screeching halt with a single attack, portions of this bill set out to ensure that organizations responsible for core infrastructure are well prepared to prevent similar incidents from happening again.